 -

-Robot heats up while charging: Place the dock in a cooler area and ensure vents are unobstructed.
+Robot heats up while charging: move the dock to a cooler area and ensure vents are not blocked

 -